2002 Hawaii gubernatorial election: Candidates

 Mazie Hirono was Hawai'i's lieutenant governor from 1994 to 2002 under Ben Cayetano.
 Cayetano had loss democratic support due to links to a bad economy and bad relationships with labor groups.
 Hirono had to separate her image from Cayetano.
 She originally was not in the race for governor, but the race for mayor.
 Mayor Jeremy Harris was highly expected to win the Democratic gubernatorial primary but didn't run.
 Hirono then switched to the gubernatorial race, but with a late start she didn't have much time to campaign and raise money.

 Ed Case was focused on statewide campaigns to win the primary.
 He was a fresh face in the election.
 However, he didn't have full support of Native Hawaiians due to a bill he introduced that would combine the Office of Hawaiian Affairs and the Department of Hawaiian Home Lands.

 Andy D.G.
 Anderson had run for governor before.
 He was a Republican turned Democrat but also a Native Hawaiian.
 He effectively took points away from both Hirono and Case.

 Results

 Hirono beat Case by less than 2% of the votes.
-However, the Case campaign was ruled a success due to the amount of voters he was able to take from a known Democratic face.
+However, the Case campaign was ruled a success due to the number of voters he was able to take from a known Democratic face.